gl-inet/docs4.x/docs/tutorials/internet_tethering.md

         ![turn on allow others to join](https://static.gl-inet.com/docs/en/3/setup/share/internet/tethering/iphone_hotspot_allow_others_to_join.png){class="glboxshadow"}

-    3. Go to web Admin Panel, on the left side bar, choose "INTERNET" and click "Connect" in the middle of the page.
+    3. Use a computer or another phone, connect to the router, then go to web Admin Panel, on the left side bar, choose "INTERNET" and click "Connect" in the middle of the page.

         ![tethering connect](https://static.gl-inet.com/docs/en/4/tutorials/internet_tethering/tethering_find_device.png){class="glboxshadow"}